-Health groups issue proposed cervical cancer screening guidelinesOctober 19th, 2011 in Cancer /
+Health groups issue proposed cervical cancer screening guidelinesOctober 19, 2011 in Medicine & Health / Cancer

 The American Cancer Society (ACS), the American Society for Colposcopy and Cervical Pathology (ASCCP), and the American Society for Clinical Pathology (ASCP) have proposed new guidelines for the prevention and early detection of cervical cancer.
 The proposed guidelines, which are now posted for public comment, generally advise that women reduce the number of tests they get over their lifetime to better ensure that they receive the benefits of testing while minimizing the risks.
 The proposed guidelines also include a preference for co-testing using the Pap test and HPV test for women age 30 and over.
 After a public comment period that begins immediately and a multi-stakeholder symposium in November to discuss the proposed recommendations among a broad group of experts, the recommendations will be revised and incorporated into a final guideline from the American Cancer Society, anticipated in mid-2012.